 STEMarts@PASEO Youth Program builds experiences – workshops, internships and interactions – with PASEO festival’s visiting artists.
 Artists go into every middle and highschool in Taos County and we bring students to the festival for engaging STEAM experiences.
 See the PASEO 2019 educational programs by clicking link below.

 Twirl partners annually with The PASEO to provide a collaborative art installation and educational programs to engage some of our community’s youngest members and their families in the festival.
-This year, students will explore symbiotic networks in nature, connecting creatively and consciously as a community.
+For PASEO 2019 students explored symbiotic networks in nature, connecting creatively and consciously as a community.

-DreamTree Youth participate in a 2-3 hour workshop focused on playful paperwork such as Joy Permits, OK Parent Awards, Forgiveness Licenses, and/or refurbished report cards.
-The workshop has is a dual focus in self-acceptance and playful critique of adults using humor.
+In collaboration with PASEO 2019 artist, Ori Alon, DreamTree Youth participated in a 2-3 hour workshop focused on playful paperwork such as Joy Permits, OK Parent Awards, Forgiveness Licenses, and/or refurbished report cards.
+The workshop had is a dual focus in self-acceptance and playful critique of adults using humor.
 Each youth created at least one piece of playful documentation.
 They also participated in a Wheel of Empathy activity, which includes having empathy for youth and/or homeless people.

-As an educational intervention and collaboration with PASEO, Las Pistoleras Instituto Cultural de Arte will join featured PASEO performance artist Rica Maestas in a creative educational workshop that will shed light and empower the true history of La Llorona and La Malinche as an espejo (mirror) to one another.
+As an educational intervention and collaboration with The PASEO, Las Pistoleras Instituto Cultural de Arte featured PASEO 2019 performance artist Rica Maestas in a creative educational workshop that shed light and empowered the true history of La Llorona and La Malinche as an espejo (mirror) to one another.
 Las Pistoleras Instituto Cultural de Arte, 1219 Paseo del Pueblo Norte, El Prado, August 24, 2019, 3 PM.